zaripych/node-op/README.md

 <img src="https://badges.greenkeeper.io/zaripych/node-op.svg" >
 </a>

-Adds `op` - One Password CLI into your `node_modules/.bin` with additional helper commands
+Adds `op` - One Password CLI into your `node_modules/.bin` with additional helper commands and interactive CLI to copy paste passwords into clipboard

 NOTE: This is not the official 1-Password CLI tool repo, this is a wrapper